Allegheny-Computer-Science-600-F2017/cs600-F2017-project3-starter/reflection.md

 These were my challenges and solutions.

-I suggest that the lab be organized in this fashion.
+I suggest that the project be organized in this fashion.